Skip to main content

 • Can’t modify the user roles

-Read-only users have limitations in what they can run in project clusters.
+Read-only users have limitations in what actions they can perform on clusters within the project.

-• For Anyscale Jobs and Services, read-only users:
+• For Anyscale Workspaces, Jobs, and Services, read-only users:

-• Can run commands in a running job or service through Jupyter and access the Ray Dashboard and Grafana, including logs
+• Can't run commands in a running job or service through VS Code, Jupyter, or the web terminal

-• Can't modify the state of jobs or services
+• Can't modify the state of workspaces, jobs, or services

 Project write